kumaridimpleabcd2006-eng/python--OOP-and-Logic--Practices/README.md

 24. *Count Uppercase* : This is a simple program that count the number of upperase letter in a give string entered by the users.

 25. *Count line* : This is a simple  program that count line.
+26. *BankAccount_encapsulation* : A python project demonstrating Encapsulation using a bank account.it is include private balance ,deposit, withdrawal and balance cheacking methods.

  #Author#